Arroceros Urban Forest Park: History

-Surgeon General's office at the Estado Mayor.
-When the Philippines gained independence after World War II, the barracks were converted into the headquarters of the Department of Education.
+Surgeon General's office at the Estado Mayor ("major estate").

+After World War II and Philippine independence, the barracks were converted into the headquarters of the Department of Education.

-The park was established in 1993 after the government's education department offices were transferred to its present location in Pasig.
-Through a memorandum of agreement signed between the City of Manila and Winner Foundation supported by then First Lady Amelita Ramos, the city agreed to lease the site for development as a nature park by the private environmental group.
+The park was established in 1993 after the Department of Education offices were transferred to its present location in Pasig.
+Through a memorandum of agreement signed between the City of Manila under Manila mayor Alfredo Lim and the Winner Foundation supported by then First Lady Amelita Ramos, the city agreed to lease the site to the private environmental group for development as a nature park.
 With an initial 150 century-old trees that survived the war, the park now hosts over 3,000 trees through reforestation efforts spearheaded by the Manila Seedling Bank.

-The park became the subject of controversy in 2003, when then mayor Lito Atienza ordered its closure to give way to the construction of a school administration building and teachers' dormitory on a portion of the park despite protests from conservation groups.
-The groups claimed that of the 8,000 trees in the park in 2000, only 2,000 remained when the buildings were completed.
+The park became the subject of controversy in 2003, when Lim's successor, Manila mayor Lito Atienza ordered its closure to give way to the construction of a school administration building and teachers' dormitory for Division of City Schools – Manila on a portion of the park despite protests from conservation groups.
+The groups claimed that of the 8,000 trees in the park in the year 2000, only 2,000 remained when the buildings were completed.
 The park was reopened in 2007.

 However, the memorandum of agreement signed earlier in the 1990s had expired a year later in 2008, leaving the park vulnerable to any future threats to its existence.
 A few years later, the park was threatened once again, when in July 2017, the Winner Foundation received an order from the Manila city government to vacate the park so that the city could build a gymnasium inside.
-This prompts the Winner Foundation and its partner groups to launch a signature campaign opposing the construction of the gym.
-An online Change.org petition made by a partner group urging the Senate Committee on Climate Change reached 115,000 signatures.
-The construction of the gym was eventually deferred by former mayor President Joseph Estrada.
+This prompted the Winner Foundation and its partner groups to launch a signature campaign opposing the construction of the gym.
+An online Change.org petition made by a partner group urging the Senate Committee on Climate Change to take action reached 115,000 signatures.
+The construction of the gym was eventually deferred by former Manila mayor Joseph Estrada.

-Upon winning the mayoral election, Isko Moreno said he would not allow any construction from occurring in Arroceros Forest Park, vowing to block the impending construction of the gym made by the previous city administration.
+Upon winning the 2019 mayoral election against Estrada, then-incoming Manila mayor Isko Moreno said he would not allow any construction in Arroceros Forest Park, vowing to block the impending construction of the gym made by the previous city administration.